About our Multi Agency Safeguarding Arrangements

 New Multi-Agency Children's Safeguarding Arrangements for RBWM

 Safeguarding partners are required to produce an annual report on the effectiveness of the local multi agency safeguarding arrangements in keeping children and young people safe from abuse and neglect in the local area.
-The 2019/20 report will be available later in the year.
-The previous annual reports produced by the Local Safeguarding Children Board (LSCB) are available, please see below.

 Please also see and download our Multi Agency Threshold Guidance